 United States-made ceramic bowls are better choices because of their solid weight and ease in cleaning.
 The glazes in ceramic bowls manufactured in some foreign countries, though, may contain lead.

 Heavy non-breakable glass bowls are also good choices, and cats may drink more water from glass containers because they like the taste.
-But care must be taken if the glass is breakable.
+Take care with breakable glass bowls.

 Stainless Steel Cat Bowl, the Cats Meow

-Stainless steel bowls are the choice of veterinary clinics because they are easily sterilized and are non-breakable.
+Vet clinics often choose stainless steel bowls because they are easily sterilized and are non-breakable.
 The FrostyBowlz is one of the best products I’ve seen, in which the insert can be frozen to keep food and water chilled and fresh.
 See what Seren thinks of the bowl, below.
 Some cats object to the taste of water or food offered in such containers, though.
 You may need to experiment before finding a safe, practical alternative for your cat.

 What sort of bowl or dish do you serve to your cats?
 Do they care or are they persnickety?
 Do tell!